In Memoriam 2003 detective game

 In Memoriam was a very ambitious project, which supposedly costed around 1 million Euro (back in 2003 it was huge budget for such game), but had one flaw - it required player to visit websites outside of the game (again, in real-life Internet, using his own browser), which added another layer to the feeling of being involved in the case.
 It was no longer something that happens on the screen of your computer, someone was sending you messages to your real-life e-mail account.
 The flaw was, of course, that all of the domains and websites involved in the process of solving puzzles were had to be kept alive, which was a problem for all of the meta games.
 But since Ubisoft was a publisher of In Memoriam, it is most likely still possible to play this game even today, 20 years since premiere.

-Can you solve a case like this?
+Do you have what it takes to solve a case like this?

 In Memoriam